 Attalla is a somewhat small city located in the state of Alabama.
 With a population of 5,899 people and two constituent neighborhoods, Attalla is the 102nd largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Attalla is generally considered to be a blue-collar town.
-42.58% of the Attalla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Attalla is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Attalla who work in sales jobs (13.48%), office and administrative support (11.48%), and teaching (5.83%).
+Attalla is a blue-collar town, with 42.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Attalla is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Attalla who work in sales jobs (12.77%), office and administrative support (9.80%), and teaching (7.23%).

-The rate of college-level education in Attalla is quite a bit lower than the national average among all cities of 21.84%: just 11.46% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Attalla with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.02% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Attalla in 2010 was $17,258, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $69,032 for a family of four.
+The per capita income in Attalla in 2010 was $18,870, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,480 for a family of four.

-Attalla is a somewhat ethnically-diverse city.
+Attalla is a very ethnically-diverse city.
 The people who call Attalla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Attalla residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Attalla include Irish, Scots-Irish, German, and French .
+Important ancestries of people in Attalla include English, Scots-Irish, French , and German.

 The most common language spoken in Attalla is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.